gebodal/annodoc/index.md

 EXAMPLE

-In such cases, please annotate the confidence limit value and any necessary "unit" (e.g. "\sigma" or "%"), but leaving off any additional text (e.g. "confidence limit" or "C.L.").
-For example:
+In such cases, please annotate the confidence limit value and any necessary "unit" (e.g. "\sigma" or "%"), but leave off any additional text (e.g. "confidence limit" or "C.L."), as in:

 EXAMPLE SHOWING NOT TO INCLUDE "C.L."